 One of the many asymmetries Taleb has found lies in the consumption behavior of societies.
-It shows that often, whoever has the most skin in the game can win, even if the odds are stacked against them.
-This particular concept is called minority rule and it implies that societies will adapt demand for certain goods based on an inflexible minority, rather than what the majority wants.
+Often, whoever has the most skin in the game can win, even if the odds are against them.
+This particular concept is called minority rule.
+It implies that societies will adapt demand for certain goods based on an inflexible minority.
+The majority does not always decide.

 For example, 70% of the lamb meat the UK imports from New Zealand is processed according to halal standards.
 However, only 4% of the population is Muslim, which is the main group that demands halal meat.
 How can such a small segment account for such a large share of imports?
 Well, minority rule is usually a result of the majority being flexible or indifferent.
 In this case, non-Muslims don’t mind eating halal meat over non-halal meat as there is no difference in taste.

 The majority doesn’t care, so the minority gets what it wants.
-Similarly, genetically modified food firms have a hard time advertising.
-The products don’t have an advantage and most people are happy to eat non-genetically modified, so the small, but hardcore group of anti-GMO activists gets the better of the situation and drives consumption.
+Similarly, firms selling genetically modified food have a hard time advertising.
+Most people are happy to eat non-genetically modified food because the products don’t have a big advantage.
+Hence, the small but hardcore group of anti-GMO activists decides what makes it onto the shelves.

 Lesson 2: Successful people don’t always have to be competent, because how we evaluate winners is industry-dependent.